WePesa/strato-quarry/mempool-and-cache.md

     the State monad law guarantees are inherently derived from the fact that ContextM is itself transformed by a StateT.

-3. Implementation of `runFromStateRoot` simply wraps ContextM's existing `addTransactions` function by setting specified StateRoot before executing the transactions.
+3. The implementation of `runFromStateRoot` simply wraps ContextM's existing `addTransactions` function by setting specified the StateRoot before executing the transactions.

-4. Similarly `rewardCoinbases` simply sets the specified SR, applies the mining rewards requested, and returns the "final" SR that the block will have as necessary to produce a valid block.
+4. Similarly `rewardCoinbases` simply sets the specified SR, applies the mining rewards requested, and returns the "final" SR that the newly minted block will have.

 5. To avoid a circular module dependency between `ethereum-vm` and `strato-quarry`, the BaggerState record also holds a (pure) function that calculates the gas necessary to run a given TX.
-The `ethereum-vm` process should, upon startup, set that record to the function it has implemented (currently named `calculateIntrinsicGas'` in `BlockChain.hs`
+The `ethereum-vm` process should, upon startup, set that record to the function it has implemented (currently named `calculateIntrinsicGas'` in `BlockChain.hs`) by using `setCalculateIntrinsicGas`

-6. Likewise, upon startup, the EVM should call `processNewBestBlock` with, at the very least, the SHA and header of the genesis block so that the miner has some block header, stateroot, and gas limit to supply to `runFromStateRoot` when making blocks.
+6. Likewise, upon startup, the EVM should call `processNewBestBlock` with, at the very least, the SHA and BH of the genesis block so that the miner has some block header (and thus stateroot), and gas limit to supply to `runFromStateRoot` when creating blocks.

 ## Nitty-gritty implementation details

-1. The Merkle-Patricia database implementation that we have is inherently stateful, thus all before any stateroot-related calls, the Bagger will keep a copy of StateRoot that the MPDB was in prior to execution and reset it to that value after.
-This is mostly motivated by paranoid reasons, but keeps the Bagger as "transparent" as possible to the VM.
+1. The Merkle-Patricia database implementation that we have is inherently stateful, thus all before any stateroot-related calls, the Bagger will keep a copy of StateRoot that the MPDB was in prior to execution of TXs and reset it to that value after.
+This is mostly motivated by paranoia, but it also keeps the Bagger as "transparent" as possible to the VM.

 2. The BaggerState maintains two different set of transactions, which are implemented as